 5. Dress for the weather

 Since this activity requires you to stand fairly still outdoors in cold wintry temperatures, be sure you come prepared with warm clothing!
 Winter coats, boots, hats, and gloves are all recommended.

 And in case you’re wondering, the birds don’t seem to mind whether you feed them out of a bare hand or a gloved hand.
-Just make sure to bring some hand sanitizer with you to use when you’re done if you’re feeding them out of your bare hand (but, I mean, we’re all traveling with that now anyway, right?).
+Just make sure to bring some hand sanitizer to use when you’re done if you’re feeding them out of your bare hand.

 6. Watch for other birds, too